 Our neighboring town, San Juan Cosala has even a larger Guadalupe procession and fiesta (one night only on the 12th), which is attended by most of the people in the town.
 The procession includes many Azteca danzantes, who dance in front of the church while the Mass is being held, with a fiesta afterwards in the plaza.
 The people of San Juan go all out with many large and lovingly decorated altars in front of many houses.
 A walk around town in the evening will be most pleasurable as many Guadalupe altars are decorated with Christmas style little lights, flowers, and banners.

 The adoration of "La Virgin" in Mexico seems to be greater and deeper than that for Jesus, judging by the number of fiesta days for all the various Virgins, who are all manifestations of the Mother of Jesus.
-She is the only goddess of the Western World!
 The news of the apparition of the Virgin of Guadalupe spread throughout the native communities independent of the Catholic church structure, as this event happened only about 10 years after the Spaniards arrived.

 A few days after Guadalupe Day on the Dec.
 12, the 9 Christmas Posadas will start.
 These posadas are smaller processions which re-enact the trek of the pregnant Mary and Joseph looking for a place to stay to have their Precious Baby Jesus.
 Each of the posadas will occur in certain neighborhood (the schedule posted in front of the church).
 Mary and Joseph will be played by pre-teen kids riding on a donkey, followed by many other kids and parents, many dressed in Biblical era costumes.
 They will go to several houses and sing traditional songs, but will be turned away - "There's no room at the inn" - as described in the Bible.
 Finally, they will reach their designated destination for that evening where the family will invite the whole group in for refreshments, songs, and pinatas, and the party will go on into the evening.
 This is the primary way that Mexican kids celebrate Christmas.